top of page

 Whilst John Dudley had initially commenced renovations back in 1553, Robert Dudley steamed ahead with the modernisation and extension of the castle complex.
 Following visits by Queen Elizabeth I in 1566 and 1568, Robert Dudley embarked in the ambitious building project, for which the castle became well known.
 And for this, he employed former Somerset-based mason William Spicer as his primary surveyor.
 William Spicer had likely been born in Somerset c.1530; his father John Spicer died in Crewkerne, Somerset (c.1554), and that same year William was described as a "yeoman of Nunney", Nunney being a village approx 3 miles from Frome and approx 8 miles from Sir John Thynne's original Longleat House, near Warminster, Wiltshire, located on the site of the former Priory, where he was to be employed as a mason.
 The priory had come into the possession of the crown following the 'Dissolution of the Monasteries' in 1530s, and had been purchased by Thynne in 1541 from Edward Seymour, the then 1st Earl of Hertford.
 Following this purchase, Thynne employed local tradesmen, including Spicer, to convert the former priory into a private residence, which included the construction of new buildings.

-He was first mentioned in accounts in Oct 1555, as "WILLIEM SPYCER, freemason", and by 1559 had been given the contract to oversee the work for a new building.
+He was first mentioned in accounts in October 1555, as 'WILLIEM SPYCER, freemason', and by 1559 had been given the contract to oversee the work for a new building.
 He continued to make further career progression becoming a bailiff and collector of rents for Sir John Thynne's estate of Lullington.
 However, he left this role in 1563 following a series of disagreements, along with unpaid rents (of £33, 19s, 1d).

 Tudor House, Long Itchington ©Our Warwickshire